 BERA & SAGE Public Engagement and Impact Award

-The British Educational Research Association and SAGE Publishing are pleased to announce the new 2017 Public Engagement & Impact Award.
+The British Educational Research Association and SAGE Publishing are pleased to announce the new 2017 Public Engagement & Impact Award is now open

 This award recognizes the important impact of research and practice in the education community and celebrates significant educational research and its activities that have demonstrably engaged the public